 JIM SAMUEL

-Prior to the founding of CIG, Jim served in the public sector under two Ohio governors, including as the governor's business and industry advisor and liaison to Ohio's business community.
-Overseeing seven cabinet agencies including the Public Utilities Commission, the departments of Development, Transportation, Taxation, Agriculture, the Bureau of Workers' Compensation, the Ohio Industrial Commission, as well two stand-alone commissions: the Ohio Turnpike Commission and the Ohio Expo Commission, Jim was responsible for policy review, assessment, and short and long range policy guidance to the governor.
-Jim served as a key broker and strategist of private business and legislative support for tort reform, workers' compensation reform and the most sweeping tax reform package in Ohio's history.
-Jim worked on numerous energy policy matters, including energy security and the response to the 2003 Northeast power blackout.
-Jim was the administration lead for the 2005 Base Realignment and Closure process and worked closely with the Lt.
-Governor/development director to achieve economic improvements including creation of the Ohio Jobs Cabinet, 2004 jobs bill and the Ohio Business Development Coalition.
+Prior to the founding of CIG in 2005, Jim served two Ohio governors, and served as the governor's business & industry advisor and liaison to Ohio's business community.
+Overseeing policy development of seven cabinet agencies including the Public Utilities Commission, the departments of Development, Transportation, Taxation, Agriculture, the Bureau of Workers' Compensation, the Ohio Industrial Commission, as well two stand-alone commissions: the Ohio Turnpike Commission and the Ohio Expo Commission, Jim was responsible for policy review, assessment, and short and long range policy guidance to the governor.
+Jim served as a key broker and strategist of private business and legislative support for tort reform, workers' compensation reforms and the most sweeping tax reform package in Ohio's history.
+Jim worked on numerous energy policy matters, including energy security and the response to the 2003 Northeast blackout.
+Jim was the administration lead for the 2005 Base Realignment and Closure (BRAC) process and worked closely with the Lt.
+Governor/development director to achieve economic improvements including creation of the Ohio Jobs Cabinet, 2004 Jobs Bill and the Ohio Business Development Coalition.

-Earlier, Jim served as deputy administrator and director of corporate affairs at the Ohio Bureau of Workers' Compensation, part of a select team that transformed the largest single-line insurer with $22 billion in assets and 21 regional offices from the "Silent Killer of Jobs" to an internationally-renowned managed care model.
-Jim also served in leadership roles for the Department of Development and the Ohio Department of Insurance.
+Earlier, Jim served as deputy administrator of the Ohio Bureau of Workers' Compensation, a member of a select executive team brought in to transform the largest single-line insurer with $22 billion in assets from a "Silent Killer of Jobs" to an internationally-renowned managed care model.
+The successful transition resulted in a modernized, streamlined and transparent workers compensation system, restored trust among Ohio’s business community, increased efficiency through workforce reduction, reducing workers’ compensation premiums and returning dividends to Ohio businesses.
+Jim also served in leadership roles at the Department of Development and the Ohio Department of Insurance.

-Jim has been an active participant in Ohio's academic and research arenas.
-He was appointed Fellow to The Ohio State University's Ohio Manufacturing Institute in 2016 and Fellow to the Levin College of Urban Affairs - Energy Policy Center at Cleveland State University in 2009.
-Jim was a co-author of "Driving Ohio's Prosperity," a comprehensive automotive/manufacturing report outlining current and future growth trends of Ohio's auto manufacturing industry and served as a strategic advisor and contributor to "An Analysis of the Economic Potential for Shale Formations in Ohio,"a comprehensive state report evaluating growth models and potential for development of Ohio's shale industry.
-Jim was a founding board member of the Nemacolin Energy Institute, a think tank and consortium involving companies, academics and officials in an effort to discuss quality processes and ensure coordinated, thoughtful development of a newly-emerging industry sweeping through the tri-state region.
-Jim has also been a contributing writer for Crain's Cleveland Business Energy Report on the Ohio Shale industry, providing technical industry updates as well as commentary on the intersection between Ohio shale development and public policy.
+Jim has been an active participant in Ohio's academic and research arenas, receiving fellowship appointments to both the Ohio State University's Ohio Manufacturing Institute and the Levin College of Urban Affairs - Energy Policy Center at Cleveland State University.
+Jim co-authored a comprehensive automotive/manufacturing policy report outlining current and future growth of Ohio's auto manufacturing industry and served as a strategic advisor and contributor to a comprehensive state report evaluating the development and economic potential of Ohio's shale industry.
+Jim was a founding board member of the Nemacolin Energy Institute which brought together companies, academics and officials to promote thoughtful, coordinated development of a newly-emerging shale industry sweeping through the tri-state region.
+Jim also regularly contributed to Crain's Cleveland Business Energy Report with industry updates and commentary on shale development and public policy.

 Native of Northeast Ohio, Jim began his career working in the family print shop in downtown Cleveland.
-Jim graduated from The Ohio State University in 1994 and received an Honorable Discharge from the United States Air Force following an injury that resulted in the permanent loss of his left eye.
-He and his wife, Heidi, live in Columbus with their two children and are members of St. Catharine Church in Columbus and Holy Trinity Church in West Union, Ohio.
-Jim is an active conservationist, sportsman, waterfowl hunter and advocate on issues related to outdoor sporting, natural resources conservation and youth ice hockey.
+Jim graduated from The Ohio State University and received an Honorable Discharge from the United States Air Force.
+He and his wife, Heidi, have two adult children and split their time between Columbus and Lynx, Ohio.
+They are members of St. Catharine Church in Columbus and Holy Trinity Church in West Union, Ohio.
+Jim is an active sportsman, hunter and advocate on issues related to outdoor sporting, natural resources conservation and youth ice hockey.